WELCOME TO FOUR ON THE FOUR: A BLOG ABOUT JAZZ DRUMMING AND ALL THINGS UNRELATED, BROUGHT TO YOU BY JON McCASLIN

 I distinctly remember when and where I was when I first heard Roy Haynes on record.
 After I heard his intro to Solar from Question & Answer with Pat Metheny and Dave Holland, played over loud speakers in my high school band room, I was hooked.
 I've never heard or played the drums the same since then.

-Thank you Mr. Haynes for your lifetime music.
+Thank you Mr. Haynes for your lifetime of music.

 Here's a few articles that have been making the rounds lately: